liguowang/CrossMap/docs/index.rst

  Options:
    --no-comp-alleles  If set, CrossMap does NOT check if the reference allele is
                       different from the alternate allele.
+  --compress          If set, compress the output VCF file by calling the
+                      system "gzip".

 Example: filter out variants [reference_allele == alternative_allele]::